Once scientists asked the question and it was not an obvious

 general circulation of the atmosphere carried.
 It seemed that something

-like half the motor of climate was simply absent from the models.(25) (In later decades, better data would show this to be an
+like half the motor of climate was simply absent from the atmosphere models.(25) (In later decades, better data would show this to be an

 exaggeration, but it is true that energy transfers through the oceans